 My Mental Supermarket

-Find new ideas and opportunities to develop your own company at the TrendWorkshops Service (TWS) hosted by the ISS International School of Service Management in Hamburg.
+Find new ideas and opportunities to develop your own company at the TrendWorkshops Service (TWS) hosted by the ISS International Business School of Service Management in Hamburg.
 This is what the ISS TrendWorkshop Service has been offering for many years.
-Initially initiated by the MarketingAkademie Hamburg, the TrendWorkshop Service was continued under the umbrella of the ISS International Business School of Service Management.
+Initially initiated by the MarketingAkademie Hamburg.

 The topics of the practical workshops held in the afternoon of the annual expert meeting spark lively discussions: The thematic impulses for the workshops originate from the lectures and presentations in the morning.
 Which one of the presented topics sparks interest for a more in-depth and personal exchange?